DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Experiments

-\textbf{Effectiveness of the BVRE.} We propose the BVRE strategy to enrich spatial contextual information by expanding the perceptual range from a BEV (Bird’s Eye View) perspective.
-As shown in Table~\ref{tab:bvre}, a comparison of (a) and (b) indicates that, with the same voxel size, expanding the BEV range from [-41.4m, 41.4m] to [-45.6m, 45.6m] yields a performance improvement of 0.22 mIoU.
-Furthermore, the comparison of (a) and (e) shows that further expanding the BEV range to [-54.0m, 54.0m] augments the performance gain to 0.5 mIoU.
+We propose the BVRE strategy to enrich spatial contextual information by expanding the perceptual range from a BEV (Bird’s Eye View) perspective.
+As shown in Table~\ref{tab:bvre}, a comparison of (c) and (d) indicates that, with the same voxel size of $0.075m \times 0.075m$ and the H-Range of [-5m, 3m], expanding the BEV range from [-41.4m, 41.4m] to [-45.6m, 45.6m] yields a performance improvement of 0.22 mIoU (from 50.76 to 50.98).
+Furthermore, the comparison of (c) and (g) shows that further expanding the BEV range to [-54.0m, 54.0m] with the same voxel size and H-Range increases the performance gain to 0.5 mIoU (from 50.76 to 51.26).
 This observation validates the value of spatial context information in a larger BEV range.

-In addition, by comparing (b) and (c), we can find that the size of the voxel has a great impact on the model's performance.
-To achieve better performance, we adopt the setting (e) in DAOcc.